andreassolberg/jso/README-Phonegap.md

 	cordova platform add ios

+Install the inappbrowser using the cordova CLI:

+	cordova plugin add org.apache.cordova.inappbrowser

 ## Two options

 There is two options of how to make the hybrid app work with a web-based OAuth 2.0 provider.